zaiisao/Documentation/en/Voice/dashboard_restful_communication.md

 You can find your Customer ID and Customer Certificate on the [RESTful API](https://console.agora.io/restfulApi) page in Console.
 See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.

+<div class="alert note">The call frequency of RESTful APIs is no more than ten queries per second.
+To apply for higher call frequency, contact  <a href="mailto:support@agora.io">support@agora.io</a >.</div>

 ## Endpoint